wordpress-mobile/gutenberg-mobile/README.md

 ### Main areas

 #### Translation files download
-A translation file is basically a JSON object that contain key-value items with the translation for each individual string.
+A translation file is basically a JSON object that contains key-value items with the translation for each individual string.
 This content is fetched from [translate.wordpress.org](https://translate.wordpress.org/) that holds translations for WordPress and a list of different plugins like Gutenberg.

-These files are cached under the folder located at `src/i18n-cache/<PLUGIN_NAME>`, and can be optmized depending on the command used for fetching them.
+These files are cached under the folder located at `src/i18n-cache/<PLUGIN_NAME>`, and can be optimized depending on the command used for fetching them.
 Additionally, an index file (`index.js`) is generated that acts as the entry point to import and get translations for each plugin.

 Fetched translations contain all the strings of the plugin, including strings that are not used in the native version of the editor, however, and in order to reduce their file size, they can be optimized by filtering out the unused strings.

 By default, when installing dependencies, un-optimized translations will be downloaded for the plugins specified in the `i18n:check-cache` NPM command within the `package.json` file.
-The reason for getting the un-optimized version is purely for speed reasons, as the oprimization process takes up several minutes.
+The reason for getting the un-optimized version is purely for speed reasons, as the optimization process takes up several minutes.

 For the optimized versions, similarly, we have the `i18n:update` NPM command that can be used for this purpose.
-Although, it's important to mention that this command also generates the localization strings files described in a later section.
+This command is also automatically run when generating the bundle via `npm run bundle`, this way we guarantee that a new version of the bundle contains up-to-date translations.
+On the other hand, it's important to mention that this command also generates the localization strings files described in a later section.

 #### Locale setup
-This is done upon the [editor initialization](https://github.com/wordpress-mobile/gutenberg-mobile/blob/develop/src/index.js), an array containing the following items related to each plugins is passed:
+This is done upon the [editor initialization](https://github.com/wordpress-mobile/gutenberg-mobile/blob/develop/src/index.js), an array containing the following items related to each plugin is passed:
 ```
 [
   {